 The Dora Observatory is so close to North Korea that it allows visitors to gaze down into North Korea.
 The Observatory is perched up atop a mountain and you can clearly see into North Korea down below.

-Coin-operated binoculars are provided to further assist visitors to spy on the northern neighbor.
+Binoculars are provided to further assist visitors to spy on the northern neighbor.

 So what’s to see on the other side of the Korean border?